SitePen/dstore/docs/Store.md

 # Store

 A store is an extension of a [collection](./Collection.md) and is an entity that not only contains a set of objects, but also provides an interface for identifying, adding, modifying, removing, and querying data.
 Below is the definition of the store interface.
 Every method and property is optional, and is only needed if the functionality it provides is required (although the provided full stores (`Rest` and `Memory`) implement all the methods except `transaction()` and `getChildren()`).
-Every method may return a promise for the specified return value if the execution of the operation is asynchronous (except for query() which already defines an async return value).
+Every method returns a promise for the specified return value, unless otherwise noted.

 In addition to the methods and properties inherited from [Collections](./Collection.md), the `Store` API also exposes the following properties and methods.